sebadob/rauthy/rauthy-book/src/config/encryption.md

 Log in to the Admin UI and navigate to `Config` -> `Encryption Keys`.
 You will see the currently recognized keys and the currently active ID.

 You can then make sure, that the ID you want to migrate secrets to is selected and execute the migrations.
 Please keep in mind, that if you have a lot of data, it might take a few seconds to perform this operation.
-This will migrate all encrypted data for existing OIDC clients and all JWKs used for JWT token singing with the new key.
+This will migrate all encrypted data for existing OIDC clients, all JWKs, and so on, with the new key.

 **5. Remove old keys**

-After a successful migration via the UI tool, you may remove old keys from the `ENC_KEYS` value.
+After a successful migration via the UI tool, you could remove old keys from the `ENC_KEYS` value, but it is not recommended as long as you did not have a known data breach.
+Just keep them around for some time because of encrypted cookies with older keys.

 ```admonish caution
 All cookies are encrypted with the `ENC_KEY_ACTIVE`.
 This means, if you remove something from the `ENC_KEYS` which has